cosmos/ibc/spec/app/ics-021-nft-transfer/README.md

 As tokens are sent across chains using the ICS 21 protocol, they begin to accrue a record of channels for which they have been transferred across.
 This information is encoded into the `classId` field.

 The ics21 token classes are represented in the form `{ics21Port}/{ics21Channel}/{classId}`, where `ics21Port` and `ics21Channel` are an ics21 port and channel on the current chain for which the token exists.
 The prefixed port and channel pair indicate which channel the token was previously sent through.
 If `{classId}` contains `/`, then it must also be in the ics21 form which indicates that this token has a multi-hop record.
-Note that this requires that the `/` (slash character) is prohibited in non-IBC token denomination names.
+Note that this requires that the `/` (slash character) is prohibited in non-IBC token `classId`s.

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prefixed onto the `classId` (once the tokens are received) adding another hop to a tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the last prefixed port and channel pair on the `classId` is removed (once the tokens are received), undoing the last hop in the tokens record.
-A more complete explanation is present in the ibc-go implementation (TBD).
+A more complete explanation is present in the [ibc-go implementation]() (TBD).

 The acknowledgement data type describes whether the transfer succeeded or failed, and the reason for failure (if any).